 A Key Derivation Function, or KDF, is a cryptographic algorithm that derives one or more secret keys from a secret value.
 If you’ve ever needed to store a password in a database or create a private key from a password, you may have used a KDF.
 Some examples of popular KDFs are Argon2, Scrypt, and PBKDF2.

 No, but there is overlap.
-In order to understand KDFs, let’s first go through a quick refresher on hash functions.
+To understand KDFs, let’s first go through a quick refresher on hash functions.